TizianoGaddo/Pretty_Pictures_Shallow_Parsing/README.md

 ## Requirements

+This code was tested on>
 - Python 3.13
-- NVIDIA GPU recommended (original experiments used an A100 80GB VRAM)
+- NVIDIA A100 GPU, 80GB VRAM

 For lower-memory hardware, models can be adapted using quantization.